ka8725/ka8725.github.com/_posts/2019-04-07-date-ranges-overlap.md

                               |-------------------|
 ```

-The proof of this is rather obvious: all possible situations could be drawn and checked, after that it would be clear that all other cases lead to an intersection.
+The proof of this is rather obvious: all possible situations could be drawn and checked.
+After that it would be clear that all other cases intersect.

-Transforming this statement to boolean formula:
+Transform this statement to boolean formula:

 ```sql
 not (:end_date < start_date or end_date < :start_date)
 ```

-Getting read of the leading negation all statements inside parentheses replace with their negations:
+Get rid of the leading negation and replace all statements inside the parentheses with their negations:

 =>
 ```sql